Tea For Toddlers: Safety, Benefits, And Precautions

 • Cross-reactivity: Cross-reactivity with herbs is also possible.
 If your toddler is allergic to any food or substance, check with your doctor if the herbal tea can cross-react and cause allergic reactions.
 For instance, infants allergic to plants in the Apiaceae family, such as carrot, coriander, cumin, and parsley, could also be allergic to fennel tea (12).

 • Cross-interaction: Herbs contain active ingredients that may interact with drugs and dietary supplements.
-If your toddler is on a medication or consumes any supplement, consult a pediatrician before serving them herbal tea.
+If your toddler is on medication or consumes any supplement, consult a pediatrician before serving them herbal tea.

 Precautions To Take While Using Herbal Tea For Toddlers